redeveight/vk-online-stats/README.md

 VK_ACCESS_TOKEN = YOUR_TOKEN
 TELEGRAM_BOT_TOKEN = YOUR_TOKEN
 ```
+<b>VK_ACCESS_TOKEN</b> can be obtained from the [VK Developers](https://vk.com/dev) page.
+After going to the developers page, you need to do the following: "My apps -> Create -> Standalone app -> Connect app".
+Next, in the settings of the newly created Standalone app, find and copy the <b>Service token</b>.

 Also in the config you can change the bot language, server time zone, scan speed and more.

 ## Run